Home » Environment » Wetland Conservation

 Importance of Wetlands

-• Carbon Sequestration: Wetlands’ microbes, plants and wildlife are part of global cycles for water, nitrogen and sulphur.
+• Carbon Sequestration: Wetlands’ microbes, plants and wildlife are part of the global cycles for water, nitrogen and sulphur.
 Wetlands store carbon within their plant communities and soil instead of releasing it to the atmosphere as carbon dioxide.

-• Critical to Human and Planet Life: More than one billion people depend on them for a living and 40% of the world’s species live and breed in wetlands.
+• Critical to Human and Planet Life: More than one billion people depend on them for a living, and 40% of the world’s species live and breed in wetlands.

 Threats faced by Wetlands